LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/BestPractices/prelaunchChecklist.md

 Try and break the flows you have built.
 Be as disruptive as possible.
 From within each dialog, enter gibberish messages to see how fallback occurs.
-Test whether you are catching unexpected answers to questions.
-If needed, use the * pattern to [keep the consumer in the current dialog](conversation-builder-advanced-use-cases.html#keep-the-consumer-in-the-current-dialog).
+Test whether you are catching unexpected answers to questions, and, if needed, use the * pattern to [keep the consumer in the current dialog](conversation-builder-advanced-use-cases.html#keep-the-consumer-in-the-current-dialog).

 ### Avoid mismatched intents for unhandled use cases